Top 21 Slang For Worldwide – Meaning & Usage

 • A business student might study the strategies and challenges faced by multinational companies.

-See also Top 39 Slang For Texture – Meaning & Usage
+See also Top 40 Slang For Hard Time – Meaning & Usage

 17. Cross-border